Process Safety Management GRI 403-2 (2018), 403-4 (2018), 403-7 (2018)

 Process Risk Management, Prevention and Control GRI 403-2 (2018)

 GC has adopted the Hazard and Operability Study (HAZOP) to assess risks in the production process and prioritize them.
 This technique contemplates hazards that could potentially occur in the production process to seek risk prevention methods and control possible disruptions in the operating system.
-It also establishes plans to mitigate any severe impacts from potential incidents.
-Process risks are assessed to authenticate the efficiency of current safety systems, and install additional equipment or occur effect changes to the production process.
+It also establishes plans to mitigate any severe impacts from potential incidents (Prioritization and integration of action plans with quantified targets to address those risks).
+Process risks are assessed to authenticate the efficiency of current safety systems and install additional equipment or occur effect changes to the production process.
 The entire procedure has been assigned under the responsibility and governance of the Technical Safety and PSM Team to ensure efficiency throughout the production process.

 GC HAZOP Study Process